-Cough was reported by the majority of patients (19 out of 20 patients) either spontaneously (nine) or when probed (10) (table 3).
+Cough was reported by the majority of patients (19/20) either spontaneously (9) or when probed (10) (Table 2).
 Nine patients described their cough as occurring daily.
 When asked about the severity of their cough, one participant described it as severe, one as affecting activities, three as not severe but nagging/annoying, and two as "usually not bad".
-See example quotation in table 2.
+See example quotation in Table 3.

-Fatigue was reported by the majority of patients (18 out of 20 patients) either spontaneously (nine) or when probed (nine).
-Three patients described it as being constant (table 2), three as occurring at least once a day, and three as occurring when pushing or exerting themselves or doing activities.
+Fatigue was reported by the majority of patients (18/20) either spontaneously (9) or when probed (9).
+Three patients described it as being constant (Table 3), three as occurring at least once a day, and three as occurring when pushing or exerting themselves or doing activities.

-Other symptoms mentioned included heavy breathing, joint pain, weight loss, loss of appetite, chest rattling and heaviness (two participants each), trouble swallowing (one participant), body aches and feeling a heavy weight on their body (one participant), and light-headedness, nail clubbing, pain, weakness, chest pressure, numbness, headaches, hoarseness, disorientation and chest pain (one patient each).
+Other symptoms mentioned included heavy breathing, joint pain, weight loss, loss of appetite, chest rattling and heaviness (two participants each), trouble swallowing (one participant), body aches and feeling a heavy weight on their body (one participant), and light-headedness, nail clubbing, pain, weakness, chest pressure, numbness, headaches, hoarseness, disorientation, and chest pain (one patient each).

 Patients were also asked how having progressive fibrosing ILD affected their day-to-day life.
 Most patients endorsed various impacts related to their physical functioning, including activities of daily living, sleep, emotional well-being and social aspects of their lives.
-Of the 18 patients who reported effects on daily living; the majority (16 out of 18; 89%) had difficulty with completing housework, yard work or daily chores.
-16 patients (out of 20; 80%) reported impairments in physical functioning, most frequently difficulty in walking (five out of 16; 31%) and exercising (four out of 16; 25%).
-Eight patients (out of 20; 40%) reported negative impacts of progressive fibrosing ILD on sleep, and 14 out of 20 (70%) reported negative effects on their emotional health, including stress and anxiety (four out of 14; 29%), getting frustrated easily and feelings of concern/worry and fear (two out of 14 for each; 14%).
+Of the 18 patients who reported effects on daily living; the majority (16/18; 89%) had difficulty with completing housework, yard work, or daily chores.
+Sixteen patients (16/20; 80%) reported impairments in physical functioning, most frequently difficulty in walking (5/16; 31%) and exercising (4/16; 25%).
+Eight patients (8/20; 40%) reported negative impacts of progressive fibrosing ILD on sleep, and 14/20 (70%) reported negative effects on their emotional health, including stress and anxiety (4/14; 29%), getting frustrated easily and feelings of concern/worry and fear (2/14 for each; 14%).